Get equal doses of history and ambiance in a state park cabin, woods, trees, or lakeside. Here are the best Texas State Park Lodges and cabins.

 Preserving Texas History

 Not only did the CCC build many of the notable state parks in Texas, but it also helped to preserve history.
 Before Texas became a state, Spain and France placed their flags on the land.
 Although these don’t have cabins for rent, you should add these parks to your road trip to check out Texas history.
 Get all the background from Big Wonderful Thing: A History of Texas, one of the best histories of Texas.

 Goliad State Park

 During its tenure in Goliad State Park, the CCC Company 3822 reconstructed the Mission Espirit Santo.
-Using information from archeological digs along with historical documents, the crew used similar materials as the original mission.
+Using information from archeological digs and historical documents, the crew used similar materials to the original mission.

 Located at 108 Park Road 6 in Goliad, Texas, the Goliad State Park is open daily from 8 a.m. to 8 p.m.
 Adult admission (12+) is $4.

 Stop by Mission Tejas State Park to visit another reconstructed mission along the El Camino Real.
 Before the San Antonio Missions were constructed in the 1720s, the Spanish established a mission in East Texas.

 In 1690, the Spanish erected the mission with the help of the Caddo people.
 However, a smallpox epidemic led to the burning of the mission soon after.